Inflation in Latvia

 Latvia - Inflation

-Consumer prices rose 0.1% from the previous month in February, moderating from January’s 0.5% increase.
-According to Latvia’s Central Statistical Bureau, the reading largely reflected higher prices for recreation and culture, and alcohol and tobacco more than offsetting lower prices for miscellaneous goods and housing.
+Consumer prices rose 1.1% from the previous month in March, accelerating sharply from February’s 0.1% increase.
+According to Latvia’s Central Statistical Bureau, the reading largely reflected higher prices for clothing and footwear, and food more than offsetting lower prices for furnishings and miscellaneous goods.

-Inflation inched down from 3.0% in January to 2.9% in February.
-Meanwhile, annual average inflation rose slightly to 2.7% in February, from 2.6% in January, marking a 12-month high.
-Lastly, harmonized inflation ticked down to 2.8% in February, from 2.9% in the previous month.
+Inflation inched down from 2.9% in February to 2.8% in March.
+Meanwhile, annual average inflation rose slightly to 2.8% in March from 2.7% in February.
+Lastly, harmonized inflation ticked down to 2.7% in March from 2.8% in the previous month.

 Latvia - Inflation Data